 Financing Your Adoption

-There are many opportunities for you to make your child’s adoption more affordable, including tax credits and deductions, WHFC subsidies, general adoption grants, loans and other funding resources.
-Here are some places to begin.
+There are many opportunities for you to make your child’s adoption more affordable, including subsidies through Wide Horizons For Children, tax credits and deductions, general adoption grants, loans, adoption benefits in the workplace and other funding resources.

 Tax Credits and Deductions

-Federal Adoption Tax Credit – As of 2015, adoptive families may be eligible for a tax credit of up to $13,400 per adopted child.
-You can claim the credit on your federal tax return for the year in which your child’s adoption becomes final by using Form 8839.
+Federal Adoption Tax Credit: As of 2016, adoptive families may be eligible for a tax credit of up to $13,460 per adopted child.
+The credit is set to increase slightly in 2017.
+You can claim the credit on your federal tax return for the year in which your child’s adoption becomes final and carry it forward for up to 5 years.
 This is an important financial benefit because it is a dollar-for-dollar reduction in your tax liability.
 For more information, consult with your tax preparer or see:

 - IRS Tax Topic 607